Australian Institute of Building: History

 Following World War II, the building industry was confronted with a huge programme of civil and commercial building.
 This called for improved productivity, more intelligent use of resources available and the development of new techniques and new material.
 Leaders of the industry appreciated that building was developing from empirical craft processes to a technological discipline spanning physical sciences and involving construction techniques which were unknown in the early part of the 20th century.
 Development in the science of environment and building services had also added a new dimension to building technology.

 As building involved investment of public and private capital to a greater extent than any other commodity, rational, economic and efficient working was essential.
 Skill in the management of building work is as important as the technology itself.
 A trend to higher educational standards and a more positive approach to training executive and technical staff of Building organisations was clearly required.

 The effect of this impact on the building industry was to highlight the need for a professional body to promote efficiency and establish a high standard of technological education for those engaged on the construction side of the industry.

 A 'Committee of Investigation' was set up in 1947 by a convention called by the then Master Builders' Federation of Australia (MBFA) which, although firmly established since 1890, was not acceptable as a professional body because it was an employers' organisation.
 There was agreement that an Institute should be constituted on professional lines to represent the construction side of the building industry, and both the Royal Australian Institute of Architects (RAIA) and the Institution of Engineers Australia (IEAust) agreed to assist in selecting the foundation membership.

 The Australian Institute of Builders was established in 1951 with a foundation membership determined by a selection committee in each state, comprising two representatives of the RAIA, one representative of the IEAust and two representatives of the MBFA.
 The Foundation Members also included members of the Building Diplomats Association of NSW, associated with the Sydney Technical College.

-On 23 November 1951 the Foundation Dinner was held in Sydney and the then Mr Robert Menzies, Prime Minister of Australia, was presented with a Certificate of Honorary Membership.
+On 23 November 1951 the Foundation Dinner was held in Sydney and the Prime Minister of Australia, Robert Menzies, was presented with a Certificate of Honorary Membership.
 The institute was incorporated on 15 November 1955, granted armorial bearings on 20 August 1960 and incorporated by royal charter on 7 October 1969, despite the protests of the CIOB(UK).
 It had, on 26 May 1967, changed its name to the Australian Institute of Building (AIB).